 Since the advent of smartphones, the number of pictures being taken has skyrocketed.
-According to storage service Mylio, over one trillion pictures were taken in 2015.
-The Photo Marketing Association (PMA) says the real number is over two trillion.
-At the peak of cameras shooting film, photographers were making only about 80 billion images a year according to Kodak.
-That’s a 25x increase in sixteen years.
+Trillions of pictures have been taken around the world in 2019 alone.
+At the peak of film cameras, photographers were making only about 80 billion images a year according to Kodak.

 This begs the question, what do we do with them?

 It’s easy to say, as many do, that the majority are pointless, with little to no meaning.
 Guess what?
 The same could be said about film.
 When I worked part time in a photo store that built its brand on photofinishing, I saw firsthand that 80% of the pictures were of little long term consequence.
 That’s a number echoed very consistently by analysts.
 Even if accurate, and for argument, let’s say that it is, it still means that in 2016, there will be 400 billion images that have real value to the makers and the subjects.

 According to multiple data sources, including Apple, Google, Yahoo and other providers who offer some amount of free online storage for images, once we fill up the free space, we start deleting.
 When people upgrade their smartphones every three years or so, well over 60% never restore the photos from the old phone to the new one.

 I’m not talking about out of focus images of yesterday’s lunch, I’m talking about photos of your children, your relatives, your family history, your grandparents, your friends, special moments, special events and anything else that makes up who you are.
 Humans are a visual species and while our minds are incredible, our memories become fragmented, distorted and sometimes impossible to access.
 What happens to our memories as we age?
 Where do we go to look back on our lives, to remember, to enjoy and to learn?